 Remarks:

+The clause references in the super-type and sub-types fields should be hyperlinks when this DCEG is published, allowing navigation back and forth between a feature type and its super-type.
+This can be used to access guidance encoded in the feature table for a feature’s super-types.

 S-131 Attribute: Indentation of attributes indicates sub-attributes of complex attributes.
 Complex attributes may also be sub-attributes of complex attributes, which is indicated by further indentation of the attribute name in the tables.
 Inherited attributes are not shown in the table, only locally defined attributes.

 S-131 Attribute: Attributes shown in grey text are ECDIS “system” attributes which are not visible to the encoder, but are populated by the ENC production system in order to assist with portrayal of ENC data in ECDIS.
+(Note: Retained for compatibility with S-101.
+S-131 Edition 1.0 does not use system attributes.)

 S-57 Acronym: S-57 attribute acronyms shown in italic style text have been re-modelled in S-101 from S-57.